Last updated: November 15, 2025

 1. What is the MACD indicator?

-The MACD (Moving Average Convergence Divergence) is one of the most popular trend-following momentum indicators, developed by Gerald Appel in the late 1970s (Investopedia, n.d.).
-Its main job is to help you gauge the market’s force, showing whether buying or selling pressure is getting stronger or weaker.
+According to Investopedia, the MACD indicator was developed by Gerald Appel in the late 1970s (Dolan, 2025).
+Its main job is to help traders gauge the market’s force, showing whether buying or selling pressure is getting stronger or weaker.

 MACD's job is to give you a deeper look at the momentum behind the trend